Emergence of cosmic flatness, inflation, and reheating from topological phase transitions in a discrete vacuum

 damental quantum entanglement bonds.
 Spacetime is the emergent hydrodynamic limit

-evolution of these nodes generates the causal structure; however, unlike purely partially
+the kinematic evolution of nodes generates the causal structure.
+However, unlike purely

-ordered sets, our tensor network possesses a rigid metric structure strictly enforced by the
+partially ordered sets, our tensor network possesses a rigid metric structure strictly en-

 In this framework, the universe does not simply nucleate into existence with three flat